top of page

 Nuevo bloque Escuela de Kafumphe

-Kenya: Night School for shepherd children, Lchekuti:
+Kenya: Night school for pastoralist children, Lchekuti:

 IMG_7466.JPG